The Board of Pensions provides support to pastoral leaders in many ways, including the following.

 Board University's five financial and retirement seminars, led by our experienced educators, are carefully designed for every stage of life in church service:

 - First Call, First Steps (navigating the call process)

 - Getting in Shape Fiscally (financial planning)

 - Growing into Tomorrow … Today (retirement planning)

 - Render Unto Caesar (clergy taxes and terms of call)

 - Third Act Seminar & Luncheon (post-retirement)

 Employee Assistance Program

-The Employee Assistance Program (EAP) is designed as a first step to encourage plan members, their covered partners, and eligible dependents to seek assistance to handle problems that affect their physical, mental, and spiritual well-being, career, and relationships.
-Financial counseling and legal services are also available.
+The Employee Assistance Program (EAP) is designed as a first step to encourage plan members, their spouses, and eligible dependents to seek assistance for help with problems that affect their spiritual, health, financial, or vocational well-being; career; and relationships.
+Financial counseling and legal services are included.

 The EAP does not share confidential information with employers or presbyteries without written authorization from the individual.